Pokecord-Official/Pokecord-Guide/commands/market.md

 :::details
 - `72 IV` or more `Common` Pokémon yield `50` pokecoins.
 - `72 IV` or more `Regional` Pokémon yield `60` pokecoins.
-- Both `Common` and `Regional` Pokémon below `72 IV` yield `1x Rare Candy`.
 :::

 ## Jackpot

-There is a chance to hit a jackpot when selling a `72 IV` or more Pokémon to the bot.
+There is a chance to hit a jackpot when selling a Pokémon to the bot.
 The jackpot doubles the received pokecoin amount along with a few additional rewards.
 :::tip
 Higher IV Pokémon yield better jackpot rewards.
 :::